criticaldata/NotAWebinarSeries/readme.md

-# TINAWS — This Is Not a Webinar
+# TINAWS — This Is Not a Webinar Series

 A website for **MIT Critical Data's "This Is Not a Webinar"** project — an initiative for people who are done pretending learning is a ladder.